History of Link light rail

+Link light rail in the Seattle metropolitan area of Washington is a light rail system managed by Sound Transit since its inception in 1996.
+As of 2025, it consists of the 1 Line, the 2 Line, and the T Line; with several extensions under construction and other lines in planning.

-Sound Transit's Link light rail in Washington state consists of two lines, Central Link and Tacoma Link.
-A 21-mile line was approved by a ballot measure in 1996.
-However, a series of financial missteps and planning errors resulted in escalating costs and delayed construction.
-The 21-mile line was shortened to a 14-mile line running from Westlake Center in downtown Seattle south to SEA-TAC Airport, and opened in 2009.
+The first lines were approved by a ballot measure in 1996, but a series of financial missteps and planning errors resulted in escalating costs and delayed construction for Central Link (now the 1 Line).
+The 21-mile line was shortened to a 14-mile line running from Westlake Center in downtown Seattle south to Seattle–Tacoma International Airport, and opened in 2009.
 Federal grants received in 2005 funded a northern extension to the University of Washington in 2016.

-The Sound Transit 2 ballot measure to fund several new lines and extensions passed in 2008.
-The system will be extended north in Lynnwood, east to the Microsoft campus in Redmond, and south to the Kent-Des Moines area.
-The measure originally funded an extension further south to Federal Way, but unexpectedly low tax revenue resulting from the Great Recession left Sound Transit without the funds to complete it.
+Further funding extended the line south to Angle Lake in 2016, and north to Northgate in 2021.

+Further ballot measures Sound Transit 2 (ST2) in 2008 and Sound Transit 3 (ST3) in 2016 have funded further expansions, as well as the construction of new lines across the region that will total 116 mi by 2041.
+Construction is underway on the 2 Line, which will open in two phases: from South Bellevue to the Microsoft campus in Redmond in 2024; and to Seattle in 2025.
+Other ST2 projects include an extension north to Lynnwood to open in 2024 and south to Federal Way in 2026.
+Future extensions to be built with ST3 funding to Tacoma, Issaquah, and Everett are scheduled to open by 2044.

 Predecessors

-Transit in Seattle was first seriously considered in the Forward Thrust ballot measure placed on the ballot in 1968.
-The 1968 vote featured 13 different ballot measures, some for Seattle and some for all of King County.
+Public transit in Seattle was first seriously considered in the Forward Thrust ballot measure placed on the ballot in 1968.
+The 1968 vote featured 13 different ballot measures, including options for only Seattle and for all of King County.
 The rapid transit ballot measure failed at the ballot box.
 Four of these measures, including the rapid transit measure, was placed on the ballot again in 1970, but all four failed a second time.
 After the failed vote in 1970, the federal transit funding instead went to build the MARTA system in Atlanta.

 Early years

+Sound Transit was formed in 1993 as a Regional Transit Authority (RTA) spanning the urban areas of King, Pierce, and Snohomish counties.
+The first ballot measure in 1995 failed, and subsequently a smaller package was put before voters the following year.

-In 1996, voters in King, Pierce, and Snohomish counties approved increases in sales taxes and vehicle excise taxes to pay for a US$3.9 billion transit package that included $1.7 billion for a 25-mile light rail system.
-The system included a line in Tacoma, Washington, and another line from the University District in north Seattle to Sea-Tac Airport south of Seattle, originally planned to open in 2006.
-Two years later the recently created Sound Transit revealed an environmental impact study that increased the cost of the project to US $2.2 billion and added three miles to the line by adding connections to Northgate.
-However, the study was quickly met with objections from the poorer neighborhoods south Seattle in Rainier Valley that complained that the plan unfairly impacted their neighborhoods by having the line running on the surface instead of below ground like much of the rest of the route starting at Beacon Hill.
-Tukwila city leaders were also concerned that route bypassed the important shopping district around Southcenter Mall.
+In 1996, voters within the RTA approved increases in sales taxes and vehicle excise taxes to pay for a US$3.9 billion transit package that included $1.7 billion for a 25-mile light rail system.
+The system included a streetcar in Tacoma, Washington which would become the T Line, and another line from the University District in north Seattle to Sea-Tac Airport south of Seattle, originally planned to open in 2006.

+Sound Transit released an environmental impact study in 1998 which saw costs rise to US $2.2 billion, and which added three miles to the line by extending it to Northgate.